 Standard groups give users permission to perform certain actions on all entities of a certain type.
 For example, a member of the Resources standard group has permissions across all Resources.
 Standard group memberships determine which specific functions the user can access/perform - you cannot modify the permissions a standard group offers.
 For a full list of all standard groups and their implied permissions, please see About Groups.

 Note that Administrative privileges are granted to Full users by membership to the Admin group.
 Administrators have access to all functions located under the Admin tab.
 For a full description of the administrative functions, please see About Admin.

 Entity team permissions (often referred to as the "legacy" permissions) are a way to give users permissions on specific instances of an entity such as a specific department or enterprise.
 Generally, to give users permissions to all instances of an entity not covered by the profile-permission model, add them to the Organization standard group.

 Profiles are containers of permissions that you configure to grant permissions to users, groups (of users), or units (another collection of users).
 Profiles can grant global permissions, which apply to all instances of an entity (like a project), or can be used to grant permissions to specific instances of an entity (like MyFinancialProject).

-Profile-based permissions currently apply to Projects, Portfolios, Assets, Reports, Dashboards, and Filters.
+Profile-based permissions currently apply to Projects, Portfolios, Assets, Reports, Dashboards, Requests, and Filters.
 See About Profile-Based Permissions.

 If you are using Centralized Staffing, then you will also use this feature to apply resource staffing permissions.
 See About Centralized Resource Staffing and Creating Staffing Permission Profiles for more information.